-Since 2010, the rate of connections for direct use customers to the regional recycled water system has been stagnant primarily due to the economic recession and changes in land use from agriculture to residential and commercial.
+Since 2010, the rate of connections for direct use customers to the regional recycled water system has been stagnant in part due to changes in land use from agriculture to residential and commercial.
 As a result, the Agency has shifted its focus from direct connections to pursuing additional regional groundwater recharge projects.
-The Wineville Recycled Water Pipeline Extension was completed in December 2015.
+The Wineville Recycled Water Pipeline Extension was completed in December 2015 and expansion of the San Sevaine Basin slated for completion in May 2019.
 The next phase of projects and priorities is currently under development, with the evaluation of the Chino Basin Project.